 - In Podkayne Of Mars Marsmen apply to the 'Population, Ecology and Genetics' Board to be 'pegged' at a preset number of children, probably because of the necessity of not exceeding the support potential of the semi-terraformed colony.
 However none of the mentioned families seem to have any trouble getting the number they want.
 Podkayne's parents are in fact offered seven children but her mother prefers five as 'all she has time for'.

 - The Shadow Children Sequence by Margaret Haddix is a series about a world where families can only have 2 children (the main character is, of course, a secret third child).
+Rich people are allowed to cheat, and the Population Police are utterly corrupt.

 - Lisa Mason's future in her book Summer of Love has a lottery for who can and cannot have children, but include the concept of "skip-children", where frustrated parents can put their combined DNA in a bank to be born decades or centuries later, to be raised by a descendant.